-The Treasure House - Kenya is a children's rescue center for children ages two to five.
+The Treasure House is a temporary rescue center for children coming out of abuse and neglect.

-The Treasure House - Kenya is more than a place for these children to learn and grow; it is a home and family.
-As a rescue center for children ages 2-5, the purpose is to find forever families for each child by facilitating adoptions.
+The Treasure House is more than a safe place for children to learn and grow; it is a home and family.
+As a temporary children's rescue center, the purpose is to find forever families for each child by facilitating kinship, reintegration, fostercare and adoption.
 We believe each child deserves a family of their own.

 Located next to the Acacia Ranch, The Treasure House sits on two acres of rented land.
 One acre is fully developed with an already producing garden.
 Future plans include the continued development of the Acacia Ranch.
 Once complete, children will be moved to ITHM's own cottages.